Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Methodology

-\paragraph{Remark: Advantages and Versatility of PSDI.} Although PSDI is originally derived from the SCL-90, the method of calculating the average score of positive items offers the advantage of focusing directly on the relevant items of a psychometric test, leading to a more precise evaluation of treatment outcomes.
-This approach is not limited to the SCL-90 and can be easily extended to other psychometric tests, providing a flexible and reliable tool for assessing progress across different stages of treatment.
+\paragraph{Remark: Advantages and Versatility of PSDI.} Although PSDI originates from the Symptom Checklist-90 (SCL-90)~\citep{derogatis1973scl}, the idea of averaging scores over positive items generalizes naturally to other psychometric tests, providing a flexible tool for tracking treatment progress.